Crimson-Computing/cs207-FinalProject/docs/documentation.md

 - Returning function object with our AD objects as inputs/outputs.
 - Adding other mathematical operations defined in AD objects, such as ``arcsin`` and ``log``.

-The input string for the parser can be normal expression such as ``'cosh(x,2) + 3 * arctan(y)'``, as well as equation such as ``'log(x,2) = sin(y)'``.
+The input string for the parser can be either normal expressions such as ``'cosh(x,2) + 3 * arctan(y)'`` or equations such as ``'log(x,2) = sin(y)'``.
 The output of the equation will be the left side of it minus the right side of it (``'log(x,2) - sin(y)'`` for the example equation), on which we can apply rooting finding for the solutions of the equation.

 ## Future work/possible extensions

 ### LaTeX format

-Now our parser only support normal string, but we hope that in the future, it could string in the latex format.
-This will make our parser more flexible to use.
+The parser of the package should be able to support LaTeX format apart from the normal format.
+Since people in academia may use LaTeX for writing papers and documentations, supporting LaTeX format will increase the flexibility of our package.

 ### Graphical User Interface

-We also notice that not only computer engineers will use such kind of package, but also people in other areas.
-Some of them even don’t know how to code with python.
-We think building a graphical user interface would also be a useful extension,  which make this package easier to learn.
+We hope that people in other areas as well as computer engineers will be able use our package.
+However, people in other areas may not even know how to writing code with Python.
+Building a graphical user interface allows users to interact with packages through graphical icons, which makes this package easier to learn and use.

 ### Visualization

-Our third extension is visualization.
-Although we could get the values and derivatives of a function, we have no knowledge about how the function look likes.
-Simple visualization in 2 dimension and 3 dimension would give users a more vivid picture of the function.
+Although we can get the numeric results of values and derivatives for functions, we have no knowledge about how the function looks like.
+Simple visualization in 2 dimensions or 3 dimensions provides users a more vivid view of the function.
+For example, people in economic area will be able to analyze economic models with a big picture in mind.

 ### Extensibility

-We notice that people in other areas, such as mathematics, may need more operations than we have thought about.
-Another extension would be making the package extensible so that they could define new operations by themselves.
+People in other areas, such as mathematics and statistics, may need more operations than we have thought about.
+Thus, another extension can be making the package extensible so that they could define new operations by themselves.

 ### Reverse Mode

-The final possible extension is the reverse mode.
-Forward mode can be super inefficient when the number of independent variables increases.
-But the reverse mode computes the transpose of the Jacobian, so that it is independent of the number of variables and can be more efficient.
+We also suggest reverse mode be a future extension.
+Forward mode can be quite inefficient when the number of independent variables increases.
+On the other hand, the reverse mode computes the transpose of the Jacobian and is independent of the number of variables.
+When people deal with a huge amount of variables, such as machine learning or data mining, reverse mode is a more efficient choice compared to forward mode.